How you can search without search.

-But that got me to thinking…
+But it got me thinking…

 It’s a handy trick to know.

 In addition to just searching for whatever words you throw into Google’s search box, there are a number of special instructions you can include.
-They’re called “search operators”.
+They’re called search operators.

 Google has a handy list.

 You probably know some already.
 Things like the quote operator, using OR, or perhaps the “cache:” operator.